Skip to main content

 Fuentes Espinal's church in Easton, Iglesia del Nazareno Jesús Te Ama.

-The ministry Fuentes Espinal started inside the detention center is still active today.
+According to Fuentes Espinal, the ministry he started inside the detention center is still active today.
 After having that experience, he says coming home to his congregation was an emotional experience.

 "Knowing that we've been in ministry for 14 years, preaching the word here in this place, filled my heart with joy," he said.
 "Knowing that God didn't allow me to be sent back to my country, but kept me here to continue preaching his word.
 So, for me, this place is very special."

-Fuentes Espinal says his greatest hope is to stay in the Unites States legally, and to one day visit his family in Honduras for the first time in 25 years.
-For now, he will contiue visiting churches across Delmarva to share his testimony and encourage families facing similar situations.
+Fuentes Espinal says his greatest hope is to stay in the United States legally and to one day visit his family in Honduras for the first time in decades.
+For now, he will continue visiting churches to share his testimony and encourage families facing similar situations.

 "The only desire in our hearts is to give the best to our families," Fuentes Espinal said.
 "We are not criminals.
 We are not bad people.
 We are people who have emigrated from our nations out of necessity."